symonk/profiler/README.md

 wall clock option, which pieces together a single `.pprof` file which includes both cpu `ON` and `OFF` data.
 A basic example for each of the profilers is outlined below.

-> [!IMPORTANT]
-> By default `cpu profiling` is enabled if no profile is provided.

-> [!IMPORTANT]
-> By default the profile files are written to your current working directory.

 -----

 ### :one: CPU Profiling